How much sleep does my baby need? That’s a question that pretty much every parent has asks.

 Putting This to Bed

-As long as your child is otherwise happy and healthy, they are likely getting the sleep they need.
-However, as with all things, if you are concerned about your baby’s sleep patterns or an otherwise settled sleep pattern becomes disrupted, check with your health professional to ensure your baby is okay.
+As long as your infant is otherwise happy and healthy, they are likely getting the sleep they need.
+However, as with all things, if you are concerned about your baby’s sleep patterns or an otherwise settled sleep pattern becomes disrupted, check with your health professional to be sure your baby is okay.